If you really want it dead, choose us

 A report from one international agency (IARC) suggests that glyphosate may cause cancer.
 This report places glyphosate in the same category as eating red meat, drinking hot beverages (above 65°C), night shift work, working as a barber and emissions from frying.

 It is also worth noting that the category above glyphosate (confirmed carcinogens) includes outdoor air pollution and diesel engine exhaust, alcoholic beverages, UV tanning beds, indoor coal fires, wood dust and Chinese-style salted fish.

-Reports from a variety of other sources, including extensive research undertaken recently in America, disagree, and state that glyphosate does not cause cancer.
-Other sources include the independent scientists who determine the safety of herbicide products for the EU (and who have shown effective leadership on safety by banning a number of other harmful products in recent years).
+Reports from a variety of other sources disagree, and state that glyphosate does not cause cancer.
+These sources include the independent scientists who determine the safety of herbicide products for the EU (and who have banned a number of products in recent years)

 DO I NEED TO STAY AWAY FROM THE AREA WHEN THE HERBICIDE IS APPLIED?

 Yes.
 Our safety controls include keeping people and animals out of the areas where we are applying herbicide.
 If you are present when we carry out the application, you should stay out of the area until the application is complete and at any time if you are instructed to do so by our Operatives.

 Although some herbicides are safe as soon as they have dried on the leaf, we recommend that people and animals are kept out of the area for the rest of the working day.

 CAN I EAT FRUIT AND VEGETABLES FROM THE AREA?

 We would strongly recommend that you do not eat any plants which have grown in or around areas that have been treated with herbicide.